Lazula/low-effort-cooking/docs/content/recipes/flour-and-cream-biscuits.md

 start baking with no prior experience.
 The dough can be handled with your bare hands or with a spatula.

+This recipe is very flexible, and can easily be made more savory or sweet with additional ingredients.

 ## Ingredients

 * 1 1/2 cup self-rising flour